 Matthew R. Simpson

 Matt Simpson is a partner in the firm's Atlanta office.
 He represents management in all areas of labor and employment law in state and federal courts as well as before state and federal agencies, including the Equal Employment Opportunity Commission (EEOC) and the United States Department of Labor (USDOL).
+Matt has extensive experience defending class and collective actions under the Fair Labor Standards Act (FLSA) and Fair Credit Reporting Act (FCRA).

 A significant portion of his practice focuses on wage and hour law, emphasizing issues relating to minimum wage, overtime, timekeeping, and garnishments.
-Matt also represents employers in discrimination and harassment claims, and counsels clients regarding day-to-day employment and wage-hour issues.
+He also represents employers in discrimination and harassment claims, and counsels clients regarding day-to-day employment and wage-hour issues.

-He received the 2007 Georgia State Bar Labor and Employment Law Award and has been listed in Georgia Super Lawyers – Rising Stars since 2011.
+Matt received the 2007 Georgia State Bar Labor and Employment Law Award and has been listed in Georgia Super Lawyers – Rising Stars since 2011.
 He was also named as one of the Top Attorneys Under 40 and as a Rising Star by Law360.

 Matt was credited as an author on an E-Discovery Chapter in Workplace Data: Law and Litigation.
 The book provides an overview of legal issues associated with employment-related electronically stored information, focusing on discovery issues in particular.